 How to Get Prairie Smoke to Bloom

 If the plant isn't flowering, the cause might be insufficient sunlight.
 It will tolerate a bit of shade, but too much shade can significantly reduce flowering.
-Move it to a location where it gets the required minimum six hours of sun daily.
+Move it to a location where it gets the required minimum of six hours of sun daily.

 Common Problems with Prairie Smoke